Home » News & Resources » Commuters/Commuting » To Effectively Clean and Disinfect Touchable Electronics

 To Effectively Clean and Disinfect

-Facing a global pandemic has made a lot of people think more about what they're touching and how they physically interact with the world.
+Facing a global pandemic has made a lot of people think more about what they're touching.
+And also how they physically interact with the world.
 To effectively clean and disinfect on a constant basis is the new norm.

 To Effectively Clean and Disinfect Touchable Electronics

 Facing a global pandemic has made a lot of people think more about what they're touching.
 This is something that was almost disregarded in the past.
 People also think how they physically interact with the world.
 To clean and disinfect on a constant basis is the new norm.
 Everyone is trying to do what they can to stay healthy and safe.
-Touchscreens have become ubiquitous to most, so how do we reconcile the concern for safety and still leverage the advantages of a touchscreen?
+Touchscreens have become ubiquitous to most.
+How do we reconcile the concern for safety and still leverage the advantages of a touchscreen?

-Beyond that, it is important to regularly clean and disinfect these public use devices.
-No, they are not the same thing; cleaning involves removing grime or dirt, but disinfecting entails killing germs, and they should be done in that order.
+It is important to effectively clean and disinfect these public use devices.
+These are two different things.
+Cleaning involves removing grime or dirt, but disinfecting entails killing germs.
+They should be done in that order.

 How you care for an item depends on what the device is.
-It's always best to follow the manufacturer's guidelines for more guidance on how to clean and disinfect their products.
-There is some variability to what they recommend, but in general, mild soap and water are good for cleaning, and 70% isopropyl alcohol is good for disinfecting.
+Always check the manufacturer's guidelines for more guidance on how to clean and disinfect their products.
+There is some variability to what they recommend.
+Soap and water are good for cleaning, and 70% isopropyl alcohol is good for disinfecting.
 Sticking to the manufacturer's guidelines can help extend the life of the device.

-If possible, it's a good idea to unplug devices before cleaning them, and remember that electronics typically don't like moisture, so don't apply cleaners directly, but instead by means of non-abrasive cloth.
+If possible, it's a good idea to unplug devices before cleaning them.
+Remember that electronics typically don't like moisture.
+Don't apply cleaners directly, but instead use a non-abrasive cloth.
 Microfiber cloths are very useful; but it's best to check for manufacturer's guidance.

-There are also ways to minimize or remove touch points, by bringing experiences to users personal mobile devices.
+There are also ways to minimize and/or remove touch points.
+By bringing experiences to users personal mobile devices.
 QR codes placed near public display or touchscreen, can direct users to mobile friendly versions of content.
 This can help keep the device clean; as many people will use their phones to access the content.

 - Mild soap and water (indirectly applied)